sgost/contentconcepts-data/services/business_proposal.md

       title: "Secure transaction",
       description: "Your documents as wells as payment is handled by our secure website which has passed the best level of security testing in the industry.",
       image: "../assets/transaction.svg"
     }
   ]
 }
+serviceProcess: {
+  title: "How it works?",
+  steps: [
+    {
+      id: 1,
+      order: "01",
+      title: "Submit Manuscript",
+      description: "Customer submits manuscript via our Request for quote page.",
+      themeColor: "#98ECA6"
+    },
+    {
+      id: 2,
+      order: "02",
+      title: "Recieve Quote",
+      description: "After receiving the manuscript, ContentConcepts sends price quote.",
+      themeColor: "#F5DA7D"
+    },
+    {
+      id: 3,
+      order: "03",
+      title: "Confirm Order",
+      description: "After payment is made by the customer, ContentConcepts sends confirmation of payment.",
+      themeColor: "#98E5E0"
+    },
+    {
+      id: 4,
+      order: "04",
+      title: "Edit & Return",
+      description: "CC assigns the right editor who edits and sends the edited document back to the customer.",
+      themeColor: "#FFABAB"
+    }
+  ]
+}
+faq: {
+  title: "Frequently Asked Questions",
+  questions: [
+    {
+      id: 1,
+      question: "What are the different English language styles you use while editing?",
+      answer: "We can edit as per two English language styles – American English and British English.
+You can choose your preferred language style in the online submission form."
+    },
+    {
+      id: 2,
+      question: "Is my information secure with you?",
+      answer: "We can edit as per two English language styles – American English and British English."
+    }
+  ]
+}